mesonbuild/meson/docs/markdown/Machine-files.md

 ### Binaries

 The binaries section contains a list of binaries.
-These can be used internally by meson, or by the `find_program` function.
+These can be used internally by Meson, or by the `find_program` function.

 These values must be either strings or an array of strings